-At first, Baptists opposed the Awakening, labelling it frivolous and superficial.
+At first, Baptists opposed the Awakening, labeling it frivolous and superficial.
 But so many of the new converts were inclined to agree with Baptist positions that they ended up becoming Baptists.
-When the Baptist saw all these new members, their opinion of the Revival changed.
+When the Baptists saw all these new members, their opinion of the Revival changed.
 Most notable was the conviction among the new converts that baptism ought to be of those who profess faith in Christ, not infants.
-Entire Congregationalists & Presbyterian congregations became Baptists.
+Entire Congregationalists and Presbyterian congregations became Baptists.

-The Great Awakening sent Baptists & Methodists to the Western frontier.
+The Great Awakening sent Baptists and Methodists to the Western frontier.
 Settlers continually pushed the Frontier westward.
-It was Methodist and Baptist missionaries who took up the task of preaching to them & planting frontier churches.
-So those 2 groups became the most numerous out West.
+It was Methodist and Baptist missionaries who took up the task of preaching to them and planting frontier churches.
+So those two groups became the most numerous out West.

-It’s difficult to estimate how many conversions took place during the GA, but gauging by pretty accurate church records taken over that time indicate a conservative number of 10% across the board, and in some communities much higher than that.
-Keep in mind that that was in the midst of a society that already considered itself thoroughly Christian.
+It’s difficult to estimate how many conversions took place during the Great Awakening but gauging by fairly accurate church records taken over that time indicate a conservative number of ten percent of Americans came to Faith.
+In some communities, it was much higher than that.
+Keep in mind that was in the midst of a society already considered thoroughly Christian.

-The GA propelled a wave of missionary activity.
+The Great Awakening propelled a wave of missionary activity.
 David Brainerd, Jonathan Edwards, and others preached to the Indians, and some effort was made to reach blacks with the gospel.
-Among the colleges birthed at that time were Princeton, Rutgers, Brown, & Dartmouth.
-Dartmouth was a trained Indians to serve as missionaries to their own people.
+Among the colleges birthed at that time were Princeton, Rutgers, Brown, and Dartmouth.
+Dartmouth trained Indians to serve as missionaries to their own people.

 Edwards continued in his role as pastor till 1750 when a controversy saw him removed.

 Edwards believed Communion ought to be given only to those church members who’d demonstrated a genuine conversion experience, as per the Pietistic belief.
-His grand-father, who’d been the previous pastor, had relaxed the traditional Puritan practice and allowed what we’ll call ‘unconverted church members’ to partake of the Lord’s Supper.
+His grandfather, the previous pastor, had relaxed the traditional Puritan practice and allowed what we’ll call ‘unconverted church members’ to partake of the Lord’s Supper.
 Stoddard regarded Communion as a “converting experience.”
-He thought regular attendance at the Lord’s Table would be something the HS could use to bring conviction & salvation to a needy soul.
-Edwards differed and viewed Communion to be open only to those who were converted; and that of course, meaning they’d known a conversion experience.
+He thought regular attendance at the Lord’s Table would be something the Holy Spirit could use to bring conviction and salvation to a needy soul.
+Edwards disagreed, viewing Communion as open only to those who were converted.

-Well, by 1750, Edwards had come to a position on all this that departed from the practice of the church at Northampton.
+By 1750, Edwards had come to this position though at odds with the tradition of the church he pastored.
 When he tried to implement a change in practice, they released him.
 Yep, they canned him.
 It was then that he embarked on his mission of taking the Gospel to the Indians at Stockbridge, Mass.
 It was while engaged in that work that he wrote his most famous work – Freedom of the Will.

 I want to share a little story from the life of Jonathan Edwards that may give us some insight into the man.
-After 14 years of marriage, in Jan, 1742, something happened to his wife Sarah.
+After fourteen years of marriage, in January of 1742, something happened to his wife Sarah.
 She had an intense religious experience.
-Some historians go so far as to call it a nervous breakdown.
+Some historians think it was a nervous breakdown.
 Edward was away on a preaching tour.
-His pulpit was being filled by Samuel Buell who gave a series of sermons that had a profound impact on Sarah Edwards.
+His pulpit was being filled by Samuel Buell who gave a series of sermons with profound impact on Sarah.
 She was overwhelmed to the point of fainting.
 Her condition was such that she was unable to take care of her children, who were sent to stay with neighbors till John returned a few weeks later.

 John’s reaction was interesting.
-He affirmed that she’d had a visitation from God.
-Now – keep in mind that we’re talking here about hard-core, strict Calvinists; not Pentecostals or even the more mild version – Charismatics.
+He affirmed she’d had a visitation from God.
+Keep in mind we’re talking here about hard-core, strict Calvinist; not a Pentecostal or even a more mild Charismatic.

-In 1757, Edwards was appointed president of Princeton, known at that time as the College of NJ.
-A short time later, he volunteered to be a test subject for a small pox vaccine.
+In 1757, Edwards was appointed president of Princeton, known then as the College of New Jersey.
+A short time later, he volunteered to be a test subject for a smallpox vaccine.
 Which instead of inoculating him against the disease, claimed his life in 1758.

 One of my favorite teachers is J. Edwin Orr.
-When Orr died in 1987, he was recognized by many as the 20th C’s foremost expert on Revival, and spent his last years living just a few miles from where I am now, in CA. My good friend and fellow pastor David Guzik befriended Orr’s widow, who passed many of Dr. Orr’s books, writings, and recordings on to him for posterity’s sake.
-David has faithfully made that material available online at www.jedwinorr.com .
+When Orr died in 1987, he was recognized by many as the 20th Century’s foremost expert on Revival.
+He spent his last years living a few miles from where I am now, in CA. My good friend and fellow pastor David Guzik befriended Orr’s widow, who passed many of Dr. Orr’s books, writings, and recordings on to him for posterity’s sake.
+David has faithfully made that material available online at jedwinorr.com .

-The eminent NT scholar FF Bruce said, “Some men read history, some write it, and others make it.
+The eminent New Testament scholar FF Bruce said, “Some men read history, some write it, and others make it.
 So far as the history of religious revivals is concerned, J. Edwin Orr belongs to all three categories.”

 Orr tells remarkable stories of the impact of revival on society.
 The many revivals he chronicles don’t merely add a bunch of new church members; they have an astounding impact in moral revolution.
 Orr shares that during some revivals, because there was no crime, the Police organized singing groups to sing in churches because they had nothing else to do.
 There were a number of business failures; pubs and other enterprises that thrive on vice folded.